mguid73/MEGPuritz_Lab_Notebook/_posts/2023-10-09-Larval_Density_Sample_Processing_Protocol_v1.md

 1. Put on gloves and take samples out of 4 degree fridge (location will depend on the project)
 2. Take sample to the fume hood
-3. Add 300 uL of 1.0 M Hydrochloric Acid (HCl) to sample vial, pipette to mix, and let sample sit for a few minutes*
+3. Add 400 uL of 1.0 M Hydrochloric Acid (HCl) to sample vial, pipette to mix, and let sample sit for a few minutes*

     **Important note: the volume of HCl added will depend on the volume of sample, so that a 1:10 ratio of HCl to sample volume is achieved*

 4. Take 1 mL of sample from the bottom of the vial using p1000 micropipette
     1. Once you’ve processed the bulk of the sample volume, continue on to rinses
-    2. *To rinse, add ~1ml ASW to the vial, pipette to mix and load slide*
+    2. *To rinse, add ~1ml DI H2O to the vial, pipette to mix and load slide*
     3. Repeat rinses until you count 0 larvae/slide for 2 consecutive slides - this may take some time
 5. Set up the 1 mL Sedgwick Rafter slide so that the cover slip is on diagonally (see image below)